Bruce Devlin

 Bruce William Devlin (born 10 October 1937) is an Australian professional golfer, sportscaster and golf course designer.

 Early life

 In 1937, Devlin was born in Armidale, New South Wales, Australia.
 His parents, Jess and Artie, moved to Goulburn with Bruce, 6 months later, in 1938.
 Bruce went to school and technical college in Goulburn and played hockey, basketball and golf in and around Goulburn.
 Bruce married Gloria Gale in Goulburn on the 11 July 1959.

 In 1952, Devlin won the Southern Tablelands Open Junior Championship.
 A title he successfully defended in 1953, at the Tully Park Golf Course.
 In 1953 he and Perce Tyrie won the Open Foursomes Championship at the Goulburn Golf Club.
 Then Bruce won his first Goulburn Golf Club Open Championship in 1956.
 Devlin won the Australian Amateur in 1959.

-Bruce's determination to play professional golf, came, in short, from an ultimatum he was given, by a teacher at St Patrick's College in Goulburn.
-'It's school or golf Devlin'.
+Devlin's determination to play professional golf, came, in short, from an ultimatum he was given, by a teacher at St Patrick's College in Goulburn: 'It's school or golf Devlin'.